-Well, little did they know.
-Within just 10 months of that article, Jim was laying paralysed inside an iron lung – a life saving respirator that enabled Jim to breathe.
-Jim faced the prospect of never getting out of the “lung”, and he had a life expectancy of just a few years.
+Within just 10 months of that article, Jim was laying paralysed in an iron lung – a life saving respirator that enabled Jim to breathe (see picture - top right of page).
+Jim faced the prospect of never getting out of the irong lung, and he was given a life expectancy of just a few years.
 However, contracting polio seems only to have spurred him on to bigger and better things.
 Jim pushed the limits of his capabilities and used this to forge a wonderfully productive life, and a very influential role in the Australian community for over 50 years.

-Read Jim's brief newspaper article written "From the Iron Lung".
+Read Jim's brief newspaper article that he wrote in 1954 "From the Iron Lung".

 story about the great Australian 1950's square dancing BOOM!
 (Pdf)